F2A85-M fails to detect 24-32GB of RAM properly

 Even if DIMMs where faulty/unstable at 1600MHz, having total capacity reported incorrectly suggests there could be other issues.

-#5 Updated by Kyösti Mälkki almost 3 years ago
+#5 Updated by Kyösti Mälkki about 3 years ago

 - File coreboot.rom.bz2 added